realpython/python-guide/docs/writing/style.rst

 As seen above, Python allows many tricks, and some of them are potentially dangerous.
-A good example is that any client code can override an object's properties and methods: there is no "private" keyword in Python.
-This philosophy, very different from highly defensive languages like Java, which give a lot of mechanisms to prevent any misuse, is expressed by the saying: "We are consenting adults".
+A good example is that any client code can override an object's properties and methods: there is no ``private`` keyword in Python.
+This philosophy, very different from highly defensive languages like Java, which give a lot of mechanisms to prevent any misuse, is expressed by the saying:
+"We are consenting adults".

 This doesn't mean that, for example, no properties are considered private, and that no proper encapsulation is possible in Python.
 But, instead of relying on